LucaDP07/mad-libs/README.md

 - Font Awesome: I used ther Font Awesome icons for the logo of the game located at the left of the heading.
 - Pixabay: I used this platform for the images of the flags.
 - Balsamiq Wireframes: I used it to produce low fidelity wireframes to organise the structure of the pages.

+**TECHNOLOGIES**

+- [Python](https://www.python.org/) was used to create the project.
+- Time method is used to control the display speed to prevent the text displaying too fast.
+- The Code Institute's [GitHub full template](https://github.com/Code-Institute-Org/python-essentials-template) for Python is used in order for the program to display properly in the deployed site on Heroku.
+- [GitHub](https://github.com/) was used to host repository.
+- [GitPod](https://www.gitpod.io/) was used to develop the project.
+- [Heroku](https://dashboard.heroku.com/apps) was used to deploy the application and provides an environment in which the code can execute

 **TESTING**